rNLKJA/UoM-DS-2019-2024/README.md

     end function
     ```

+    Constraint satisfication problems are NP-hard - there exists no known algorithm for finding solutions to them in polynomial time.
+This can be attribtued to the fact that for an n-variable with maximal domain size d, there are an exponential number of possible assignments, O(d^n), we have to sift through to find a satisfactory assignment.
+Nevertheless, CSPs tend to have more structure than generic graph search problems, allowing us to use various heuristic methods to often find solutsion in an acceptable amount of time.

     In order to imporve backtracking efficiency, we could use general-purpose methods can give huge gains in speed:
     - Which variable should be assigned next?

         `var <- SELECT-UNASSIGNED-VARIBALE(Variables[csp], asssignment, csp)`

         Solution: use MRV to find the next value
-        > **Minimum Remaining Values (MRV)**: choose the variable with fewest legal values.
+        > **Minimum Remaining Values (MRV)**: choose the successor with the fewest legal values.
+Selects successor states that are more likely to result in failure (end as dead leaves of recursion tree).

         But, there might exist a tie-breaking among MRV variables or choice of first value, hence we could assign value use
-        > **Degree Heuristic**: choose the variable with the most constraints on remaining variables.
+        > **Degree Heuristic**: choose the successor involved in the largest number of constraints on other potential successors.
+More constraints -> lower branching factor of recursion subtree.

     - In what order should its value be tried?

         `ORDER-DOMAIN-VALUES(var, assignment, csp)`

         Solution: order value use Least constraining value
-        > **Least constraining value**: Given a variable, choose the least constraining value, the one that rules out the fewest values in the remaining variables.
+        > **Least constraining value**: Given a variable, assign the value that makes the feweest choices of variables for neighborin candidates illegal.
+This permits the maximum remaining flexibility for remaining variables, making likely to find a complete solution in future.

         In short, we looking for a value which brings the most flexibility for the future search tree.